karthikathota/Cloud/Azure/Readme.md

 All VNets are divided into one or more subnets.
 These subnets are assigned a IP address which must exists in the address space of the parent VNets.
 Usually there is a security layer between subnets and the traffic must match predefined ruleset to pass.

+### Network Security Groups

+Also called as NSG.
+An Access Control List(ACL) that blocks traffic that is inbound and outbound from a subnet unless it matches some predefined rules.
+These rules are based on source IP, source port, destination IP, destination port, and protocol(5-tuple match).

+### Peering

+In general communication is blocked between 2 subnets on different networks, so to get around that we setup a peering relationship between the 2 subnets which allows communication between the VM on one network with a VM on another network.